How to remove the SIM card in an iPhone or iPad

 Here is where you can find it, given your iPhone model:

-- Original iPhone/iPhone 3G/iPhone 3GS: On the top of the iPhone in between the headphone jack and power button
+- Original iPhone/iPhone 3G/iPhone 3GS: On the top of the iPhone in between the headphone jack and power button.

-- iPhone 4s and later: On the right side of iPhone, the side opposite your mute switch and volume buttons
+- iPhone 4s to iPhone 11: On the right side of iPhone, the side opposite your mute switch and volume buttons.

+- iPhone 12 to iPhone 14: On the left hand side of the iPhone, the same side as your mute switch and volume buttons.

+Note: iPhone 14 and iPhone 14 Pro models purchased in the US are the only type of iPhones that don't have SIM cards.
+They have eSIMs instead.

 Only cellular-capable iPads have SIM trays.
 If you have one, here is where you can find your SIM tray: